 – Acceptance tests

-Integration test: Integrated testing encompasses testing all your codes at ones.
-Instead of isolating your code from the other parts, you run everything order to ascertain its correctness and to ensure all the bits are working together
+Integrated testing encompasses testing all your codes at once.
+Instead of isolating your code from the other parts, you run everything in order to ascertain its correctness and to ensure all the bits are working together

 – Helps in identifying which leads to bug fixing.